AdobeDocs/campaign-classic.en/help/rn/using/deprecated-features.md

 Generally, features that are planned to be removed in a future release are set to deprecated first.
 These features and capabilities are either no longer available for new Campaign Classic customers, or should not be used for any new implementation.
 They are also removed from product documentation.

-Customers are advised to review if they make use of the feature/capability in their current deployment, and make plans to change their implementation to use the alternative provided.
+Customers are advised to review if they make use of the feature/capability in their current deployment, and make plans to change their implementation.
 Please refer to the target removal date to plan your environment and project updates accordingly.

 <table>
  <tbody>